 But what's the ideal blogging site for you or your business?
 You need to consider whether you want to use a website builder, a content management system (CMS) such as WordPress via the best web hosting services, or whether you just want to be able to write a blog post via a platform like Medium.

 What are the best free blogging sites?

 When it comes to our top pick, Wix is the clear winner, suiting both blogging newbies and web design pros.
-If you’re new to blogging, the platform rates highly for ease of use, with an intuitive drag-and-drop interface and a generous selection of design templates.
-For those at the other end of the skills spectrum, Wix also has a great deal in its favor, giving you the freedom to customize almost every aspect and your blog and to create something to wow your readers.
+If you’re new to blogging, it rates highly for ease of use, with an intuitive drag-and-drop interface and a generous selection of templates.
+At the other end of the skills spectrum, Wix also has a great deal in its favor, giving you freedom to customize almost every aspect.

-For those without any coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
+For those without coding skills, we’d recommend Site123, with 24/7 live chat proving invaluable.
 And if being part of a respected community of thought leaders is important to you, you may feel Medium is the best home for your blog.

 For those who are uncertain about how to get started with their blog, a generator tool can give you a selection of potential blog names, while the platform also offers an impressive range of ready-made design templates that are ideal for beginners.